top of page

 Or makes us judge someone before even saying hello.

-Soon enough we group people into easy categories and leave little to no room for individual differentiation.
+Soon enough, we group people into easy categories and leave little to no room for individual differentiation.
 Honestly, it would take too long to ask everyone we walk by what they believe, but our current culture may have led us too far in the wrong direction.
 Division has the first and last word in many of our relationships.
-An "Us vs. Them" mentality has not brought about a purer country, or a more righteous expression of a particular cause, but instead, it has broken families and fractured friendships.
+An "Us vs. Them" mentality has not brought about a purer country or a more righteous expression of a particular cause, but instead, it has broken families and fractured friendships.

-I recently read a book entitled, Heresies and How to Avoid Them.
+I recently read a book titled "Heresies and How to Avoid Them."
 I wanted to learn more about the heresies that plagued the Early Church.
-Instead of being a purely academic book, it was a collection of sermons from different preachers that focused on one particular heresy per sermon.
+Instead of being a purely academic book, it was a collection of sermons by different preachers, each focusing on a single heresy.
 The chapters ranged from the more familiar heresies of Arianism and Pelagianism to the more obscure Eutychianism and Theopaschitism (definitions at the end of the article).

 In the quest for truth, some mistakes had to be made so that we could articulate what Scripture actually said.
 Speaking of Nestorius, who denied that Jesus was at the same time God and man, one of the preachers said, "He did not set out to be novel or original, far from it: he saw himself as preserving the integrity of the Christian faith” (36).

-Michael Ward, one of the editors, makes clear that the book is not, "Heretics and How to Avoid Them.”
+Michael Ward, one of the editors, makes clear that the book is not "Heretics and How to Avoid Them.”
 It’s the heresies, the ideas, that we must stay clear of, while still seeing the person behind the ideas.
 In fact, none of the early heretics lost their life because of their wayward beliefs; many actually continued to serve in the church.
 Ward says, “Arius was banished, but recalled, and Athanasius was ordered to receive him back into communion.
-Apollinarius lived to a ripe old age and himself seceded from the Church” (137).
+Apollinarius lived to a ripe old age, and himself seceded from the Church” (137).
 A few continued to serve in prominent roles, some left the church, others were exiled or excommunicated, but none of them lost their life.

 As A.N.
 Williams puts it, "There is…a positive side to heresies if we allow our knowledge of them to steer us, not just away from error, but into the arms of the One who is the way, the truth, and the life" (34).